Security Signal Management

-- Open: The Datadog Cloud Security Platform triggered a detection based on a rule, and the resulting signal is not yet resolved.
+- Open: Datadog Security triggered a detection based on a rule, and the resulting signal is not yet resolved.

 - Under Review: During an active investigation, you can switch the signal state to Under Review.
 From the Under Review state, you can move the signal state to Archived or Open as needed.

 - Archived: When the detection that caused the signal has been resolved, you can transition it to the Archived state.
 If an archived issue resurfaces, or if further investigation is necessary, a signal can be changed back to an open state within two days of being created.